Anthony Hollander

-Anthony Hollander (born 4 February 1964) has worked at the University of Liverpool since June 2014, starting out as the Head of the Institute of Integrative Biology, he was then appointed as the Pro-Vice-Chancellor for Research & Impact in August 2017.
+Anthony Hollander (born 4 February 1964) is a biologist who has worked at the University of Liverpool since June 2014.
+He starting out as the Head of the Institute of Integrative Biology, and then appointed as the Pro-Vice-Chancellor for Research & Impact in August 2017.
 A post he still occupies as well as being the Professor of Stem Cell Biology at the university and the Chair of the N8 Research Partnership Strategic Executive Group.